• Bucket List

 The oil and air filter

 Perhaps the most frequently replaced part of them all, if you haven’t been changing your oil and air filter, then you can start to experience much worse ignition from your car, leading to worse fuel efficiency.
+By keeping your engine clean, the oil filter removes contaminants from your engine's oil that can accumulate over time.
+Additionally, you can find oil filters specific to your car.
+Subaru oil filters, for example, suit a variety of Subaru vehicles.
 The oil filter is designed to remove the particulates, such as dirt and debris, that gathers up naturally in your oil as it runs through your engine.
 The more debris in your oil due to a faulty filter, the more friction that your engine parts are going to experience.
 Naturally, friction can mean damage to these parts and, if you’re particularly unlucky: fire.

 The spark plugs